devopsevd/liquibase-jmeter/README.md

 **This has only be run/tested on OSX**
 - Clone repo
 - Install docker for mac. [install](https://docs.docker.com/docker-for-mac/)
+- To add you own urls, edit the example_urls.csv in the jmeter config directory.
+The examples run against google and yahoo.

 ### Run full JELK stack
 - In repo directory run `docker-compose up`;  Wait for build to complete.